taigw/brats17/README.md

 This implementation is based on NiftyNet and Tensorflow.
 While NiftyNet provides more automatic pipelines for dataloading, training, testing and evaluation, this naive implementation only makes use of NiftyNet for network definition, so that it is lightweight and extensible.
 A demo that makes more use of NiftyNet for brain tumor segmentation is proivde [here][nfitynet_demo].
 [nfitynet_demo]: https://cmiclab.cs.ucl.ac.uk/CMIC/NiftyNet/tree/dev/demos/BRATS17

-If you use it, please cite the following papers:
+If you use any resources in this repository, please cite the following papers:

 * [1] Guotai Wang, Wenqi Li, Sebastien Ourselin, Tom Vercauteren. "[Automatic Brain Tumor Segmentation using Cascaded Anisotropic Convolutional Neural Networks.][acnn_arxiv]" arXiv preprint arXiv:1710.04043 (2017).
 [acnn_arxiv]: https://arxiv.org/abs/1709.00382